khalidb/ISI2-2014/README.md

 in the context of a lab work they have done within the Advanced Information Sustem course (ISI).

 The students have agreed to share the source code, which I am sharing under the BSD license.

+The names of the folders are the name chosed by students for their teams.